leandroagudelo189/jekyll-now/about.md

 permalink: /about/
 published: true
 ---
 #### We are currently in development.
 We hope to see you back when we are up and running.
-Enquiries for careers prospects, funding and investment opportunities, please refer to [contact@renesence.com](mailto:email@domain.com)
+Enquiries for career prospects, funding and investment opportunities, please refer to [contact@renesence.com](mailto:email@domain.com)

 Renesence labs is an educational, research and open-source organization whose primary goals are: